Dust Yourself Off & Try Again: Famous Founder Failures

 In simpler times.

 After finishing the book, Rowling sent the manuscript to 12 different publishers and faced rejection from each and every one.
-Finally, Bloomsbury Publishing agreed to publish the book, influenced by the publisher’s young daughter who loved the story.
-Despite an initial print run of only 500 copies, the book quickly gained traction, and Harry Potter became the cultural phenomenon we know today, selling 500 million copies, and leading to films, merchandise, theme parks and a soon to be released HBO series.
+Finally, Bloomsbury Publishing agreed to publish the book, influenced by the publisher’s young daughter, who loved the story.
+Despite an initial print run of only 500 copies, the book quickly gained traction, and Harry Potter became the cultural phenomenon we know today, selling 500 million copies, and leading to films, merchandise, theme parks, and a soon-to-be-released HBO series.

-Q: Are 2nd time founders actually more successful?
+Q: Are 2nd-time founders actually more successful?

-While preparing for this piece I took a little look into the data around second time founders and whether they are in fact, more likely to succeed.
+While preparing for this piece, I took a little look into the data around second-time founders and whether they are, in fact, more likely to succeed.
 To be honest, what I found (hard to find good data on it, this is ancient) was conclusive, but not stark.
 Here is what we found:

 • First-time small business owners have a success rate of 18%.